sophist0/delete_bot/README.md

     - X_EMAIL: the email connected to your X account
     - X_NAME: whatever proceeds the @ for your user

+Set:

+    - CONTAINERIZE False
+    - MAX_DELETE n

+where n is the maximum number of replies to delete.

 ## run

 python3 delete_replies.py